Orbital Tumors - Optic Nerve Glioma

 • neoplasm of the optic nerve

-• may also be called juvenile pilocytic astrocytoma
+• sometimes referred to as juvenile pilocytic astrocytoma

 • Optic nerve glioma in adults are glioblastoma